Insect Bites (cont.)

 IN THIS ARTICLE

-If you start to experience symptoms that are not just at the site of the bite or sting (and you don't have a history of severe reactions), seek medical attention.
+If you start to experience symptoms that are not just at the site of the bite or sting (or if you have a history of severe reactions), seek medical attention immediately.
 These symptoms (systemic symptoms affect the whole body) may progress to fatal anaphylactic shock.

-If you don't know what bit you, it is important to keep watching the area closely to be sure it does not become infected.
-Call your doctor if there is an open wound, which may suggest a poisonous spider bite.
+If you don't know what bit or stung you, it is important to keep watching the area closely to be sure it does not become infected.
+Call your doctor if there is an open or ulcerating wound, which may suggest a poisonous spider bite.

 People who have a history of severe reactions should go to the nearest hospital's emergency department after a bite or sting if they experience any symptoms.
-Those who have no history of severe reactions should also go to the emergency department if they have any of the following symptoms:
+Those who have no history of severe reactions should also go to the emergency department immediately or call 911 if they have any of the following symptoms: